Almost sure diffusion approximation in averaging via rough paths theory: Preliminaries and main results

 The main application to dynamical systems we have here in mind is a $C^2$ Axiom A flow $F^t$ near an attractor which using Markov partitions can be represented as a suspension over an exponentially fast $\psi$-mixing transformation so that we can take $\xi(t)=g\circ F^t$ for a H\" older continuous function $g$ and the probability $P$ being a Gibbs invariant measure constructed by a H\" older continuous potential on the base of the Markov partition (see, for instance, \cite{BR}).

 \begin{remark} It is not clear how to extend our methods to derive Theorems \ref{thm2.1} and \ref{thm2.4} for the processes $X_N$ and $X^\ve$ given by the general equations (\ref{1.3}) and (\ref{1.1}), respectively.
 This would require, say in the discrete time case, to obtain estimates for strong (almost sure) approximations for the sums $S_N(x,t)=N^{-1/2}\sum_{0\leq k< [Nt]}B(x,\xi(k))$ and iterated sums $\bbS^{ij}_N(x,t)=N^{-1}\sum_{0\leq k<l<[Nt]}B_i(x,\xi(k))B_j(x,\xi(l))$ in the supremum (even a H\" older) in $x$ norm.
 This, essentially, amounts to a strong invariance principle in a Banach space which was proved for sums in \cite{KP} but only with logarithmic estimates which does not seem to allow to extend it to iterated sums and to $p$-variation norms.
-If this were possible then we could proceed relying on local Lipschitz continuity of the Banach space version of the It\^ o-Lyons map for rough differential equations (see, for instance, Theorem 3.6 in \cite{CFKMZ}; also \cite{KM2, BC}). \end{remark}
+If this were possible then we could proceed relying on local Lipschitz continuity of the Banach space version of the It\^ o-Lyons map for rough differential equations (see, for instance, Theorem 3.6 in \cite{CFKMZ}; also \cite{KM2, BC}). \end{remark} \begin{remark} Our results can be obtained assuming moment rather than uniform bounds, namely, in place of $\|\xi\|_\infty<\infty$ we can assume that $\|\xi\|_m<\infty$ for some $m$ big enough.
+To do this it is helpful to replace the $\phi$-mixing coefficient by more general dependence coefficients between pairs of $\sig$-algebras $\cG,\cH\subset\cF$ defined by

+The proofs proceed then essentially in the same way estimating moments of conditional expectations not by Lemma \ref{lem3.1} below, as we do here, but by Corollary 3.6 from \cite{KV} and relying on some related estimates from Section 3 there. \end{remark} \begin{remark} Our method in the proof of Theorem \ref{thm2.5} can be slightly modified to extend Theorem \ref{thm2.2} to random vectors built by nonuniformly hyperbolic dynamical systems modelled by Young towers which are discrete time suspensions assuming boundedness of appropriate moments of the return time function. \end{remark}